ShaheemaIzzath/ShaheemaIzzath/README.md

 💻 About Me
 ---

-**🔭 I’m currently focused on UI/UX design projects to refine my design principles and user experience skills.
+•🔭 I’m currently focused on UI/UX design projects to refine my design principles and user experience skills.

-**🌱Currently enhancing my expertise in Data Analytics while learning React.js to strengthen my analytical capabilities and backend understanding.
+•🌱Currently enhancing my expertise in Data Analytics while learning React.js to strengthen my analytical capabilities and backend understanding.

-**👯 Eager to collaborate on Full-Stack Development (front-end and back-end) and Data Analysis projects.
+•👯 Eager to collaborate on Full-Stack Development (front-end and back-end) and Data Analysis projects.

-**💬 Ask me about wireframing, creative front-end design ideas, and data analysis & visualization.
+•💬 Ask me about wireframing, creative front-end design ideas, and data analysis & visualization.

-**📫 How to reach me: shaheemaizzath.designer@gmail.com
+•📫 How to reach me: shaheemaizzath.designer@gmail.com

-**⚡ Fun fact: I see a good wireframe and a clean dataset as the same thing: a perfectly organized solution to a complex problem.
+•⚡ Fun fact: I see a good wireframe and a clean dataset as the same thing: a perfectly organized solution to a complex problem.

 🛠️ Tech Stack & Tools